 Imagine you’re applying pesticides using a backpack sprayer.
 Or, just the same, you’re spraying from a truck using a tank, pump and hose to apply chemicals.
 Maybe you’re using a boom setup.
 For that matter, you could even be piloting an airplane and in each situation the definition of spray drift is the same.

-Topics: Spray Equipment Maintenance, Hypro, Boom Sprayer, fertilizer sprayer, Sprayer Depot, sprayers, spray equipment checklist, sprayer, spray tips, calibrating a sprayer, spray tip, spray tip selection, Shurflo, Sprayer Calibration, sprayer checklist, sprayer equipment, sprayer nozzle, spray drift, spray tip calculator, spray tip selector, drift control spray tip, drift control, Sprayer Set Up, Calibrating a Boom Sprayer, Boom Sprayer Calibration, sprayer tips and tricks
+Topics: Spray Equipment Maintenance, Hypro, Boom Sprayer, fertilizer sprayer, Sprayer Depot, Sprayer Depot, sprayers, sprayers, spray equipment checklist, sprayer, spray tips, spray tips, calibrating a sprayer, spray tip, spray tip selection, Shurflo, Sprayer Calibration, sprayer checklist, sprayer equipment, sprayer nozzle, spray drift, spray tip calculator, spray tip selector, drift control spray tip, drift control, Sprayer Set Up, Sprayer Set Up, Calibrating a Boom Sprayer, Boom Sprayer Calibration, sprayer tips and tricks

 Spray tips are the smallest and most overlooked components of a sprayer.
 Drift control spray tips use air induction to produce air filled droplets, which dramatically reduce drift compared to conventional tips.
 Here are the benefits: